Vincent Lavenu: Career as Directeur Sportif and team manager

 In 1992 he started a professional cycling team with Chazal as the main sponsor from 1992 to 1995.
 In 1996 Petit Casino, a chain of coffee shops in supermarkets took over the sponsorship of the team.
 At this time the team was a second division team that relied on the public to sponsor the team.
 The team used the slogan "Petit Casino- c’est votre equipe" – it’s your team which signified this involvement of the public.
 In 1997 Casino, the supermarket chain that hosted the Petit Casino coffee shops, took over the sponsorship of the team and the budget increased substantially.
 Lavenu’s team could compete in the big races such as the classics.
 The insurance company Ag2r Prevoyance took over as the main sponsor in 2000.
 When the UCI introduced the UCI ProTour in 2005, Ag2r Prévoyance did not initially obtain a ProTour licence but were granted one in 2006.
+He was fired from his director role and left the team in 2024.